jennifersokolov/jennifersokolov/pages/the-process.md

 Energy Therapy | Yoga

-We will dedicate our time together to re-balance how you experience life's challenges and clear the space for brighter days ahead.
+We will dedicate our time together to re-balance how you experience life's challenges and clear the space for the next chapter to unfold.

 <a href="/offerings">Read more about Offerings</a>